-I understand some folks will have their view on savory oats – but I think it’s one of those foods you have to try out before you knock it.
+I understand some folks will have their view on savory porridge – but I think it’s one of those foods you have to try out before you knock it.
 Plain oats are mostly bland and take on whatever flavors you give it, whether that’s sweet or savory.

 The closest I can think of it being similar to is white rice – of course, with many differences.
 However, they are both bland and both sweet and savory recipes can be pulled from them.

 You’re essentially working with a blank canvas that can work with many different food and ingredient combinations.
 On a usual morning, I go for a simple salt, black pepper, and butter oat bran bowl.
 It’s both easy and satisfying.

 I am still trying to convince my family that savory oats are amazing, but in the meantime, maybe I can convince you.
 I mean, why else are you here?

 In addition to being delicious, oat bran is very gentle on the wallet and because it’s a pantry-friendly food, it lasts for months at pennies for a serving.

 With grocery trips being less frequent, oat bran has been a great way to include much-needed nutrients and calories without the worry of it expiring right away.